×

 Laws shield employees who refuse to commit an unlawful act, whether or not the misconduct is reported.
 Besides whistleblower protection, employees may find protection by partnering with a lawyer who can show that the activities of an employer violate public policy.
 If an employee is let go through retaliation, they may still find relief by filing a wrongful termination lawsuit.

 This type of action may show that the firing is against public policy – a policy that encourages honest activities from employees.
-Reporting safety issues, fraud, and other misconduct, after all, is good for society.
+Reporting safety issues, and other misconduct, after all, is good for society.
 An employer’s dismissal of an employee forfeits the employee’s right to do the right thing.

 What an Employee Should Do About an Unlawful Work Request